 - (a) All equipment and supplies used to compound a CSP shall be used in accordance with manufacturers' specifications and shall be surface compatible. - (b) Incubators used by the facility shall be cleaned, maintained, calibrated, and operated in accordance with manufacturers' specifications.
 For incubators without specific manufacturers' specifications, cleaning shall take place at least every 30 days and calibration shall take place at least every 12 months.
-Temperatures must be monitored either manually or by a continuous recording device during incubation, and the results must be reviewed and documented as described in the facility's SOPs. - (c) Any component used to compound a CSP shall be used and stored in accordance

-- with all state and federal laws and the manufacturer's specifications and requirements. - (d) All API and excipient components used to compound a CSP shall be manufactured by an FDA-registered facility, be accompanied by a Certificate of Analysis (COA), and suitable for use in sterile pharmaceuticals.
+Temperatures must be monitored either manually or by a continuous recording device during incubation, and the results shall be reviewed and documented as described in the facility's SOPs. - (c) Any component used to compound a CSP shall be used and stored in accordance with all state and federal laws and the manufacturer's specifications and requirements. - (d) All APIs and excipient components used to compound a CSP shall be manufactured by an FDA-registered facility, be accompanied by a Certificate of Analysis (COA), and be suitable for use in sterile pharmaceuticals.
 A COA that includes the compendial name, the grade of the material, and the applicable compendial designations on the COA, must be received and evaluated prior to use, unless components are commercially available drug products.
 When the COA is received from a supplier, it must provide the name and address of the manufacturer.
-API and excipient components provided with a COA without this data shall not be used in a CSP. - (e) When a bulk drug substance or API is used to compound a CSP, it shall comply with a USP drug monograph, be the active substance of an FDA approved drug, or be listed in 21 CFR 216, or unless authorized by a public health official in an emergency use situation for a patient-specific compounded sterile preparation.
-Expect in (f). - (f) A bulk drug substance nominated for inclusion in 21 CFR 216.23(a) and for which the FDA determined that the nomination included adequate information for the FDA to evaluate the substance and that the substance does not appear to present significant safety risks, and accordingly included in the published 503A Category 1 bulk drug substances list, may be used in compounding in accordance with this article if all of the following conditions are satisfied. - (1) Any facility using a bulk drug substance permitted by this subdivision shall: - (a) Only do so as a USP 797 Category 3 preparation. - (b) Dispense pursuant to a patient-specific prescription that documents the clinical circumstances that require the use of a bulk drug substance currently on the 503A Category 1 bulk drug substance list.
-Documentation shall include justification for use of the bulk drug substance currently on the 503A Category 1 bulk drug substance list in lieu of substances authorized in Section 503A to meet the identified individual patient's clinical circumstances. - (2) Failure to compound pursuant to this subdivision and the facility's SOPs established constitutes unprofessional conduct and shall be deemed as posing an immediate threat to the public health as established in BPC 4127.3
+An API and excipient components provided with a COA without this data shall not be used in a CSP. - (e)(1)Except as provided in (2), When when a bulk drug substance or API is used to compound a CSP, it shall comply with a USP drug monograph, be the active substance of an FDA approved drug, or be listed in 21 CFR 216, or unless authorized by a public health official in an emergency use situation for a patient-specific compounded sterile preparation. - (2) A bulk drug substance nominated for inclusion in 21 CFR 216.23(a) and for which the FDA determined that the nomination included adequate information for the FDA to evaluate the substance and that the substance does not appear to present significant safety risks, and accordingly included in the published 503A Category 1 bulk drug substances list, may be used in compounding in accordance with this article if all of the following conditions are satisfied. - (A) Any facility using a bulk drug substance permitted by this subdivision shall: - (i) Assign a beyond use date, supported by stability data obtained using stabilityindicating analytical methods consistent with the provisions established in USP 797

+- Section 14.4.3.
+The stability data is required regardless of the USP Category of CSP. - (ii) Dispense pursuant to a patient-specific prescription that documents the clinical circumstances that require the use of a bulk drug substance currently on the 503A Category 1 bulk drug substance list. - (iii) Failure to compound pursuant to this subdivision and the facility's SOPs constitutes unprofessional conduct and shall be deemed as posing an immediate threat to the public health as established subject to the provisions in Business and Professions Code section 4127.3